spencercolman/elite-qualifier-/readme.md

 ## Usage

-Simply tell Chatbot your name and start chatting!
+Simply tell Chatbot how you're doing and start chatting!

-### Any optional sections